albinsjolin/cancer-whitepaper/README.md

 I also remember seeing some sources that newborns have a 70 times higher blood-ketone level compared to those in grown humans, maybe meaning that it's used for brain development in early stage in life.
 Why we see cancer in children could be that bad cell-components are inherited from the mother.
 Since the immune systems t-cells have a form of register to remember diseases, that would result in a sort of a learning period for the immune system to slowly adapt.
 And since it takes seven to ten years to replace every cell in one's body, we could assume that the cancer caused in children is probably inherited from the mother.

+Osborn (2007) discusses the universal use of fasting.
+"When an animal, such as a dog or cat, is sick, its natural instinct is to refuse food.
+When the crisis is over, and the internal healing work has been accomplished, the appetite will return naturally, of its own accord.
+The human organism also has a fasting instinct, just like that of other animals.
+Evolutionary adaptation has made our bodies very efficient at storing energy reserves, and drawing upon them when food supplies are scarce.
+Fasting is as old as mankind, perhaps even older.
+As far back as historians can see, men have been fasting for one reason or another.
+It seems to be a universal practice".

 ### Resistance training and permanent mitochondrial adaptation

 Groennebaek and Vissing (2017) writes in their paper on the function of permanent adaptation of mitochondria in the skeletal musculature as a response to resistance training.
 They found that resistance training could result in a permanent increase in muscle mitochondria, what is interesting about this is the function it could have had on ancient humans.
 What we know today is that a person with more mitochondria in their skeletal musculature will respond faster to resistance training and hypertrophy, rather than a person with less mitochondria.
 And if one can permanently adapt to an increase of mitochondria, and then stop training and losing lean muscle mass, one can then regain lean muscle mass faster at a later stage of life.
 What evolutionary routine would have caused this adaptation?
 Could it be that ancient humans would fast during the winter and lose muscle mass, that then would be regained during summer when food was more abundant?
 I think so.